privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 # Account leaf

-## Nonce balance constraints

-Let us observe the proof for the modification of the account nonce.
-Let us assume there is only one account stored in the trie.
-We change the nonce for this account from 0 to 1.

 An account leaf occupies 8 rows.
 Thus, in our example, where there is only one account in the trie, our circuit will only have 8 rows.